Homelessness in the United Kingdom: Causes of homelessness

-Certain people can find it harder to rent and are at an increased risk of homlessness.
+Certain people can find it harder to rent and are at an increased risk of homelessness.
 These people include: those facing discrimination (i.e. because of their ethnicity, sex, gender or disability), a lone parent, refugees, those experiencing domestic abuse, those receiving benefits, and those leaving prison, the care system or the armed forces.

+A 2026 study suggests that problem debt can be a systemic driver of homelessness.
+It highlights how debt can accumulate through rent arrears, utility bills and Council Tax debt, increasing the likelihood of eviction and housing insecurity.

 The longer term causes of homelessness have been examined by a number of research studies.
 A number of different pathways into homelessness have been identified; research suggests that both personal factors (e.g. addictions) and structural factors (e.g. poverty) are ultimately responsible for the sequence of events that results in homelessness.
 For young people, there are additional factors that appear to be involved, most notably needing to face the responsibilities of independent living before they are ready for them.
 Rising costs of housing and increases in job insecurity have also been identified as contributing factors.